 These are some of the top career paths for earning an online data science degree.

 Data scientists are responsible for mining and compiling complex data sets and presenting them as helpful information to an organization.
 They find patterns and insights with data.
 Also, they may find ways to improve search quality for the results that are provided for queries.
 Most professionals must be familiar with SAS, R, Hadoop, Python, and similar programs.

 Data scientists usually work for large companies.
-Glassdoor ranked data scientist as the top job to have in 2019.
-The average salary is over $90,000.
-Since the field is so new, the BLS includes data scientists with computer and information research scientists in projecting future job growth.
+Glassdoor ranked data scientist as the top job to have.
+The BLS includes data scientists with computer and information research scientists in projecting future job growth.
 A data engineer job may be a better career path if you prefer to build the virtual pipelines that data scientists use.
 It is similar in pay and growth expectations.

 Data Science Manager

 Although average salary reports are conflicting for this career path, most average salary reports are over $125,000.
 A data science manager is like a project manager for big data projects.
 If you are organized and are an effective leader, this may be a good career goal for the future.
 Most positions require candidates to have about five years of experience in data science, architecture, or engineering.

 This role typically requires a master’s degree to attain.
 When you choose a Master’s in Data Science online, you can continue working while earning new job credentials.
 Some government jobs, however, may only require a bachelor’s degree.

 Computer Research professionals conceptualize and create new avenues of computing technology and find new and efficient ways to utilize existing forms of relevant technology.
 According to the Bureau of Labor Statistics, the median pay for these professionals is $131,490.
 As a fast-growing field, the projected growth for computer and information research scientists is 21% between 2021 and 2031.